Kentucky Country Day School: Traditions

 While KCD has been in existence since 1972, many traditions from its predecessors remain.
 The school's honor code was adopted from Kentucky Military Institute.
 The football team's Monohan Field is named after the field at Aquinas Prep.
 "The Rock" donated by Jack T. Irwin from the original Locks in Louisville from the Ohio River, is located under the KCD football scoreboard, it is touched by KCD football players before entering the field, just as it was at Aquinas Prep in the 1960s.
-Graduation ceremonies at KCD involve the senior class carrying roses through the school.
-In addition, girls wear long white dresses, a tradition from KHS carrying yellow roses, and the boys wear white jackets, a tradition from LCD.

 A junior class tradition involves the "Junior Class Ring Ceremony" where each student receives a class ring preceded by a speech from an alumnus.

 Every student receives a yearly schoolbook, called the Fleur De Lis, a name tracing back to the name of the LCD yearbook.
 A fleur de lis is affixed to both school's official seals as the French royalty symbol also symbolizes the City of Louisville where the school's campus is located.